-for contributions to an IRA (if you or your spouse is an active participant in an employer-sponsored retirement plan) or contributions to a Roth IRA or to an Education Savings Account.
+- unless it represents after-tax contributions.
+Consequently, you may be forced to prematurely liquidate some shares to pay the additional taxes due. - Your Modified Adjusted Gross Income ("MAGI") increases when you take a taxable distribution.
+This can impact your eligibility for certain tax advantages limited to AGI's below certain amounts, such as deductions for contributions to an IRA (if you or your spouse is an active participant in an employer-sponsored retirement plan) or contributions to a Roth IRA or to an Education Savings Account.
 Taxable distributions can also affect penalty-tax-free distributions from your IRAs for medical expenses, Social Security benefit taxation, income tax deductions and tax credits.
 In addition, Medicare premiums may be increased in the year following a taxable distribution due to an increase in taxable income.
-Check with your tax advisor for your specific details.

-You may elect to not use the NUA special tax treatment but instead treat the full value of your distribution as current ordinary income.
-Your cost basis will then be the fair market value of the stock on the distribution date, and capital gains rules will apply on a later sale.
+Check with your tax advisor for your specific details. - You may elect to not use the NUA special tax treatment but instead treat the full value of your distribution as current ordinary income.
+Your cost basis will then be the fair market value of the stock on the distribution date, and capital gains rules will apply upon a later sale.